fgamador/lifetimekata/exercises/01_lifetimes_needed/README.md

 }
 ```

-If you work through this example, you will find that my_num would be a reference to a variable
+If you work through this example, you will find that `my_num` is a reference to the variable `b`
-from `complex_function` (which no longer exists).
-In other words, the lifetime of the return
-value of `complex_function` will be longer than the lifetime of `b`.
+within `complex_function`, but that variable no longer exists.
+In other words, the lifetime of the return value of `complex_function` is longer than the lifetime of `b`.

 Now, you might say, "but can't the compiler see at runtime that clearly this program won't work"?
 Well, because we're using constants, yes the compiler probably could tell that this program won't work.